SirRuggie/MBR-xbebenk/Usage.md

 * Let is start, and open BlueStacks and CoC, Stop the bot.

 ![Images](Images/Usage/MyBotRun_11.png)
-* Click on the Bot tab and click on the Switch Profiles dropdown.
+* Click on the Bot tab, click on the Profiles sub-tab and click on the Switch Profiles dropdown.
   * The profiles created above will now be shown in the dropdown list.

 ![Images](Images/Usage/MyBotRun_12.png)